fourlin88/CleaningDataProject/CodeBook.md

     |y_test.txt	         |  test_label	    |  2947 x 1
     |subject_test.txt	 |  test_subject	|  2947 x 1

- 2. Concatenate train data and test data to a variable called join_data.
+ 2. Concatenate train data and test data to a variable called *join_data*.

- 3. Read the features.txt file from the "/data" and pun into a variable called "features" and only extract the measurements on the mean and standard deviation.
+ 3. Read the features.txt file from the "/data" and pun into a variable called *features* and only extract the measurements on the mean and standard deviation.

  4. Filter join_data to include only mean and std deviation measurements from step 3 above.
 The result is 10299 x 66 data frame.

- 5. Read the activity_labels.txt file from the "./data"" folder and put into variable called "activity".
+ 5. Read the activity_labels.txt file from the "./data"" folder and put into variable called *activity*.

  6. Clean the activity names remove underscore and capitalize the letter immediately after the underscore.

  7. Transform the values of *join_label* according to the *activity* data frame.

- 8. Combine the *join_subject*, *join_label* and *join_data* by column to get 10299x68 data frame, *cleaned_data*.
+ 8. Combine the *join_subject*, *join_label* and *join_data* by column to get 10299x68 data frame, *clean_data*.
 Name the first two columns, "subject" and "activity".
 The "subject" column contains integers that range from 1 to 30; the "activity" column contains 6 kinds of activity names; the last 66 columns contain measurements that range from -1 to 1.

  9. Write the *clean_data* out to "clean_data.txt" file in current working directory.